-On Day 6 afternoon we will take a flight to the city of Villavicencio for a day of birding in Savanna forest in transition to the Inirida municipality.
-This afternoon we can bird the sensational feeders and trails that surround our lodge, the cosy and birders-centered Rancho Camana Nature Reserve
+On Day 6 afternoon we will take a flight to the city of Villavicencio for a day of birding in the Savanna forest in transition to the Inirida municipality.
+This afternoon we can bird the sensational feeders and trails that surround our lodge, the cozy and birders-centered Rancho Camana Nature Reserve

 Day 7 – Birding Bavaria forest and flight to Inirida in the afternoon